TAPS Working Group

 the Transport Services System System:

-* uses messages for representing data transfer to applications; and it
+* uses messages Messages for representing data transfer to applications; and it

 * describes how a Transport Services Implementation can resolve